Little Schloss & Big Schloss Loop

 Part 2: Trip Report

 Because this hike is so close to where I live, I was able to leave right after work on a Friday.
-I could have just began it the following morning, but storms were expected, so I wanted to take advantage of an unseasonably warm April day. and have at least one night of clear skies and nice weather.
+I could have just begun it the following morning, but storms were expected, so I wanted to take advantage of an unseasonably warm April day and have at least one night of clear skies and nice weather.

-From the parking lot on Little Stony Road (FDR 92) I began ascending the Little Sluice Mtn.
-Trail (TR 398).
+From the parking lot on Little Stony Road (FDR 92), I began ascending the Little Sluice Mountain Trail (TR 398).
 This would take me to Little Schloss.
-At the start I noticed it was purple blazed, which was unique in my experience.
-I worked up a good sweat gaining around 1,000ft of elevation gain in less than 2 miles.
+At the start, I noticed it was purple-blazed, which was unique in my experience.
+I worked up a good sweat, gaining around 1,000 ft of elevation gain in less than 2 miles.
 Near the ridge, there were a few switchbacks.
-I just gotta say, It felt good to be back on the trail for the first time since October.
+I just have to say, it felt good to be back on the trail for the first time since October.

-Along with having a relatively steep incline, the trail was much rocker than I expected.
-Once I made it up to the side trail up to Little Schloss, the trail disappeared entirely was replaced by a rock scramble to the top.
+Along with having a relatively steep incline, the trail was much rockier than I expected.
+Once I made it up to the side trail up to Little Schloss, the trail disappeared entirely and was replaced by a rock scramble to the top.

 Hiking up Little Schloss